rkinnett/Windows-Command-for-Wemo-Smart-Plugs/README.md

 # Windows-Command-for-Wemo-Smart-Plugs
 A Windows batch script to detect and control Wemo smart plugs.

+This script can scan your network for Wemo switches and display information about each detected switch, query a specific switch for information or state, or turn a specific switch on or off.

 ## Requirements
 Requires one or more Wemo switches registered to your network and pingable from your PC.